 Sipalay was a long ride from Cebu City.
-I had to wake up around one at dawn to hop on the 2AM bus to the southern tip of Cebu Island and catch the earliest ferry ride to Dumaguete.
+I had to wake up around one at dawn to hop on the 2AM bus to the southern tip of Cebu Island, and then catch the earliest ferry ride to Dumaguete.
 Despite leaving early, it was already 5PM when I reached Sipalay City proper.
 That included my 2-hour stopover at our humble abode in Siaton.

 I actually celebrated my birthday on the road.
 Solitary and hungry.
 Because of the long trip, busy holiday traffic, and jam-packed terminals, I skipped some meals just to keep my travel arrangements and schedule.

 Sipalay, in spite of being a city, emanates a rustic feel.
 Only a minute proportion of its total land area is urban, while the rest are farmlands, forest, and rural villages.

 Anyway, people frequent the place not for its urban jungle, but because of the fine natural jewels that lurk on its waterfronts.